Documentation Index

 | Agent | All agents or a specific voice agent |

 All metrics on the Dashboard update dynamically when filters are changed.
+Selecting a specific agent narrows all metrics to that agent’s call population only.

 Call Overview